Ruben Loftus-Cheek: 2020–21 season: Loan to Fulham

 On 5 October 2020, Loftus-Cheek was loaned to Fulham for the remainder of the season.
 He made his club debut on 18 October 2020, in a 1–1 away draw against Sheffield United after he came off from the bench.
 On 22 November, Loftus-Cheek scored his first Premier League goal for the club in a 2–3 home defeat against Everton.

+2021–2023: Return from loan

+Following his return from loan, Loftus-Cheek scored only one goal in all competitions in a 2–0 win over Crystal Palace in the 2021–22 FA Cup semi-finals.

+AC Milan

+On 30 June 2023, Loftus-Cheek joined Serie A club AC Milan, signing a contract until 2027 after 19 years as a Chelsea player.
+He made 155 appearances for Chelsea with a total of 13 goals before his transfer to the Italian side.
+On 27 September, he scored his first goal in a 3–1 away victory over Cagliari.
+On 15 February 2024, Loftus-Cheek scored twice for AC Milan in a 3–0 win at home against Rennes in the Europa League knockout round play-offs.

 International career

-He received his first call-up to the England senior squad in November 2017.
-Following his first senior call-up, Loftus-Cheek went onto make his England debut during their friendly fixture against Germany, in which he featured for the full 90 minutes, winning man of the match after an impressive performance in the 0–0 draw.
+Loftus-Cheek received his first call-up to the England senior squad in November 2017.
+Following his first senior call-up, he went onto make his England debut during their friendly fixture against Germany, in which he featured for the full 90 minutes, winning man of the match after an impressive performance in the 0–0 draw.
 On 16 May 2018, Loftus-Cheek was included in Gareth Southgate's 23-man squad for the 2018 FIFA World Cup.
-He came on as an 80th-minute substitute for Dele Alli in England's opening match, a 2–1 win over Tunisia on 18 June 2018.
+He came on as an 80th-minute substitute for Dele Alli in England's opening match, a 2–1 win over Tunisia on 18 June.

+On 3 October 2025, Loftus-Cheek was called up by England manager Thomas Tuchel for matches against Wales and Latvia.
+He made his first England appearance in seven years when he came on as a substitute in the 70th minute for Declan Rice against Wales on 9 October.